Interactive Mass Customization

 Mass production is about large numbers of rapidly standardized products because you don’t need to create different versions: the same product or service meets all your customers’ needs.
 For example, a clothing zipper brand doesn’t need mass customization with its customers because it is one version that is ideal for all the clothing factories it serves.

-If you want to implement this strategy but don’t know how to read on, we will present you with several alternatives to put mass customisation into practice.
+If you want to implement this strategy but don’t know how to read on, we will present you with several alternatives to put mass customization into practice.

 1. Collaborative Personalization